Maxim-Lanskoy/SRM/README.md

 ### macOS Installation

-On macOS, you possibly already have Swift if using Xcode.
+On macOS, you may already have Swift if you're using Xcode.
 You can also install Swift via [Homebrew](https://formulae.brew.sh/formula/swift):

 ```bash
 brew install swift